eriocnemis/m2.Cron/.github/CONTRIBUTING.md

 ## Code of Conduct

 Please note that this project is released with a Contributor Code of Conduct.
 We expect you to agree to its terms when participating in this project.
-The full text is available in the repository (https://github.com/eriocnemis/m2.Cron/blob/master/CODE_OF_CONDUCT.md).
+The [full text is available](https://github.com/eriocnemis/m2.Cron/blob/master/.github/CODE_OF_CONDUCT.md) in the repository.